Seismic surveying on land

 Passive seismic and noise monitoring

 It is also possible to extract sensible information from acoustic noise (e.g. on a construction site).
 One will typically analyse the frequency spectrum of the signals and perform either MASW or equivalent processing.
-In addition, wireless geophones can be used to monitor seismic activity - e.g. from landslides and rockfalls or from mechanical vibrations.
+In addition, wireless geophones can be used to monitor seismic activity - e.g. from landslides and rockfalls or mechanical vibrations.